chr15m/SyncJams/README.md

 Two types of data are shared between nodes:

  * Timing data - all nodes are synchronised to the same metronome based on network consensus.
- * State data - button states, fader positions, drum sequence data, key tonal information - nodes always sync to the same latest state but rapid chages are throttled and intermediate states may be skipped over.
+ * State data - button states, fader positions, drum sequence data, key tonal information - nodes always sync to the same latest state but rapid chages are throttled and intermediate states may be skipped.

 ## Protocol ##

-SyncJams communicates in the OSC protocol on port 23232 over broadcast UDP packets.
+SyncJams communicates using the OSC protocol on port 23232 over broadcast UDP packets.
 For more information and protocol details see [protocol.md](doc/protocol.md).

 ## Implementations and Platforms ##